-It’s always important to keep your Standard SATA AHCI controller driver up-to-date not only to keep your SATA drives in good shape but also prevent crashes (like BSODs) or other system incompatibility issues.
+It’s always important to keep your Standard SATA ACHI controller driver up-to-date not only to keep your SATA drives in good shape but also prevent crashes (like BSODs) or other system incompatibility issues.

-There are two ways to update your Standard SATA AHCI controller driver in Windows 10, 8.1 and 7:
+There are two ways to update your Standard SATA ACHI controller driver in Windows 10, 8.1 and 7:

 Option 1 – Manually – You’ll need some computer skills and patience to update your drivers this way, because you need to find exactly the right the driver online, download it and install it step by step.